turingschool/curriculum/source/projects/blogger.markdown

 $ a.tags
 {% endirb %}

 I bet the console reported that `a` had `[]` tags -- an empty list.
-So we didn't generate an error, but we didn't create any tags either.
+(It also probably said something about an `ActiveRecord::Associations::CollectionProxy` 😉 ) So we didn't generate an error, but we didn't create any tags either.

 We need to return to the `Article#tag_list=` method in `article.rb` and do some more work.